naheim/seyibExercises/RExercises/03_ReviewReadingPlotting.md

 > x[3] # returns the 3rd value of x, which is a 5
 ````

 **Matrices & Data Frames**—Matrices and data frames are both essentially tables.
 The main difference between a matrix and a data frame is that all the values of a matrix must be numeric while a data frame can have mixed data types.
-For this workshop, we will only be using data frames, so we will focus on them.
+For this exercise, we will only be using data frames, so we will focus on them.
 You can think of a data frame as spreadsheet with rows and columns.
 And like in an Excel spreadsheet, you can give your rows and columns names.
 Column names are particularly helpful.
 Below we make a sample data frame and perform some basic operations for extracting specific subsets of data.

 ````r
 > # these lines make the data frame, called ‘d’